1899 Kentucky gubernatorial election: Goebel's assassination

 Republicans around the state expected the committee to recommend disqualification of enough ballots to make Goebel governor.
 Additional armed men from eastern Kentucky filled the capital.
 Taylor, recognizing that the slightest incident could lead to violence, ordered the men home, and many of them complied.
 Still, two or three hundred remained, awaiting the election committee's findings.
 Others remained as witnesses set to testify before the contest committee.
 Some of these Republican witnesses were arrested by local police, who were mostly Goebel partisans.
 Governor Taylor issued pardons for some of them, citing their claims the police had robbed them upon their arrest.
 To avoid arrest for carrying a concealed weapon, many of the Republican partisans began wearing their guns openly, adding to the tensions in the city, but effectively reducing the number of arrests by local police.

-On the morning of January 30, as Goebel and two friends walked toward the capitol building, a shot rang out, and Goebel fell wounded.
+On the morning of January 30, as Goebel walked toward the capitol building with two friends, he was shot and wounded.
 He was taken to a nearby hotel to be treated for his wounds.
 Soldiers filled the streets and blocked entrance to the capitol.
 Defiantly, the contest committee met in Frankfort's city hall.
 By a strictly party-line vote, they adopted a majority report that claimed Goebel and Beckham had received the most legitimate votes and should be installed in their respective offices.

 A little over an hour after the committee's meeting, Governor Taylor declared a state of insurrection and called out the state militia.
 He called the legislature into special session, not in Frankfort, but in heavily Republican London, which he insisted was a safer location.
 Defiant Democratic legislators refused to heed the call to London, but when they attempted to convene first in the state capitol and later in other public locations in Frankfort, they found the doors barred by armed citizens.
 On January 31, 1900, they convened secretly in a Frankfort hotel, with no Republicans present, and voted to certify the findings of the contest committee, invalidating enough votes to make Goebel governor.
 Goebel was sworn in, and immediately ordered the state militia to stand down.
 He also ordered the General Assembly to reconvene in Frankfort.
 The Republican militia refused to disband, and a rival Democratic militia formed across the lawn of the state capitol.
 Civil war seemed possible.